Kiroro Ski Resort on the island of Hokkaido, Japan receives on average 21 metres or…

 - Pack lightly but pack smart.
 You need clothes that wick the moisture away and you need a lot of layers.
 Include a coat with a hood and a neck warmer.

-- Bring skins and wax.
+- Bring cross-country ski skins and ski wax.

 - Don’t forget a spare ski tip and basket for your pole.